IKwiotek/posSystem/README.md

-Overview
+##Overview
 The design plan is divided into three sections.
 Each section corresponds to a specific user requirement defined by the business.
 The list of sections is as follows.

-Section One
+#Section One
 Program Interaction

 This section includes considerations for interacting with the point of sale system.
-Program Entry Point
+-Program Entry Point
-How to get the system source code.
+-How to get the system source code.
-Best practices and possible errors for user data input.
+-Best practices and possible errors for user data input.

-Section Two
+#Section Two
 Program Functionality

 Inventory Search